 Don’t Waste Time Standing in Lines

-Again, we feel so bad for the people standing in lines!
+Why?
+Again, we feel so bad for the people waiting in lines!
 Mainly because there really is so much to do at Disney that you shouldn’t spend time standing in lines unless you want to.
 We usually figure these are the folks that didn’t know about fastpasses, didn’t know how they worked, or forgot to book them completely.
+Maybe they didn’t know lines are lowest at meal times and could try for favorite rides then?
+Maybe they didn’t rope drop the important ones in the morning before the crowds showed up.
 This little annoyance could have been fixed with a few clicks of the button on your My Disney Experience app at the right time.

 PRO TIP: Book the Fast Passes that have the longest wait.
-Check out our best stuff in all four parks post to see which rides will absolutely need a fast pass.
+Check out the most important Disney fast passes to get in all four parks post to see which rides will absolutely need a fast pass.

 Relax You’re On Vacation!

-First-Time Disney vacationers are usually pretty focused on stuff; rides, restaurants, shows, etc. Much like our advice on taking a resort day, if your Disney experience is going to be all about doing all the things and fitting it all in you may have well just gone to a regular amusement park without the extra magic, or right back to your job which would surely give you a similar experience.
+First-Time Disney vacationers are usually pretty focused on stuff; rides, restaurants, shows, etc. Much like our advice on taking a resort day, if your Disney experience is going to be all about doing all the things, then just go to a regular theme park.
 So what are we saying?
 Take down time.
 Grab a coffee and sit on the hub grass at Magic Kingdom.
 Here you’ll see the main street dancers, get great views of the castle and have a much needed rest for your feet.
 Find a hidden alcove in Animal Kingdom to have a snack.
 Go on a lazy ride like Living with the Land in Epcot.
 Stop by the Grand Floridian to lounge about and listen to the piano player.
 Whatever you do make it relaxing.

 PRO TIP: Appreciating how amazing Disney is involves taking a moment to realize what’s happening in between the hustle and bustle.
 Plan at least one thing during your trip that can constitute as relaxation time, that way you can still check it off your list and won’t feel like you’ve “wasted” time.